juekoc/MoneyTransferTest/README.md

   ----------------------------------------------------------------------------------------------------------------

 I have enabled the application to use Docker.
-The docker Images is buid with Maven and it is called backend-container:
+The docker Images is buid with Maven and it is called backend-container.

 ![image](https://user-images.githubusercontent.com/115390606/195055439-c3815abc-1674-44b2-b44e-196b16222537.png)

 The Money Transfer application is running inside the docker.
 I have created a bash script to show that the request can be called within a bash script.
+The script executes the transfer of 10 euros from account 2 to account 1.
 Also I executed the curl commands to display output the result.

 ![image](https://user-images.githubusercontent.com/115390606/195057747-a6844fa6-608c-4061-b2f3-ffdcb510a44a.png)